ankit-maverick/kernels/README.md

 #### Main file

 `file - Main.java`
 Main class, for testing similarity between two nodes/graphs.
 You can change it to test for different data.
-Code has been commented for node similarity testing.
+Code has been commented for testing of Node Similarity kernel.

 #### Data Used (test folder):